Thanks for visiting!

 'A mix of Celia Rees and Mary Webb.'
 Jane Alexander, author of Walker

-The stories, the writing process, getting published...
+The characters' back stories, locations and settings, the writing process, getting published...

 Location, location, location… did I happen to mention it matters?